shadgregory/cerinthus/README.md

 ## Usage

-Add cerinthus.scm to the top directory of your kawa project.
+Add cerinthus.scm to the root directory of your kawa project.
 The following example code downloads the apache poi library and adds it to your runtime.

 ```scm
 (require <cerinthus>)